NatronGitHub/Natron/Documentation/source/plugins/eu.gmic.OldPhotograph.rst

 G’MIC Old Photograph node
 =========================

-*This documentation is for version 1.0 of G’MIC Old Photograph.*
+*This documentation is for version 1.0 of G’MIC Old Photograph (eu.gmic.OldPhotograph).*

 Description
 -----------